Our Mission Extends Beyond Hospital Walls

 Improving Your Health

-In a typical year, we contribute millions of dollars to our surrounding communities to improve health and access to health care.
+In a typical year, we contribute millions of dollars to our surrounding areas to improve community health and access to health care.
 A significant portion pays for health care for those unable to pay for themselves.
-With our partners, we also develop and fund innovative community-based programs designed to improve health and well-being.
+With our partners, we also develop and fund innovative community-based programs designed to improve community health and well-being.

 Some of Our Successes